-Eddie Riedl is an Associate Professor at Boston University, having worked for the previous nine years at Harvard Business School.
+Eddie Riedl is a Professor of Accounting, having joined Boston University in 2011.
+He previously was a professor at the Harvard Business School from 2002-2011.
 He graduated from Regis High School in New York City, the only all-scholarship high school in the country.
 He received a combined BBA/MBA at Pace University in 1992, and his PhD from Penn State University in 2002.

 Prior to entering academia, he worked at a Big 6 auditor, in internal audit at a Fortune 500 oil company, and in corporate reporting at a real estate brokerage house.
 During his career, he attained the professional designations of CPA, CMA, and CIA.

 His research focuses on two of the most pressing issues in financial reporting today: fair value accounting, and international accounting/IFRS.
-He research has been published in the top accounting (The Accounting Review, Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research) and management journals (Management Science), with over 70 presentations at the top universities around the world, including Harvard, Stanford, Chicago, and LBS.
-His research has been recognized with the Competitive Manuscript Award, the top award given to an accounting dissertation, and he is among the top 700 downloaded authors on SSRN.
+He has published in the top-tier accounting (The Accounting Review, Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research) and management journals (Management Science), with over 70 presentations at universities around the world, including Harvard, Stanford, Chicago, and LBS.
+His research has been recognized with the Competitive Manuscript Award (given in recognition for the top accounting dissertation), and he is among the 700 most-downloaded authors on SSRN.

 His passions are his wife and three children, otters, and (depressingly, though hope springs ever eternal) the New York Mets.

 Ph D, Pennsylvania State University, Accounting, 2002.